Maximum Speed in Three Dimensions

 3DMD Dynamic Material Deposition

 The designation of the process originates from the high speeds at which the nozzle used for powder feed moves relative to the workpiece.
 Contrary to the conventional method of laser-based Directed Energy Deposition, the metal powder is already molten above the surface of the workpiece.
 At the same time, a defined proportion of the laser beam creates a homogeneous melting zone on the surface of the workpiece.
 Hence, the penetration depth of the heat-affected zone is limited to only a few micrometers.
-The melted powder hits the surface of the workpiece and metallurgically bonds to its base material.
+The melted powder hits the surface of the workpiece and metallurgically bonds to the previous layer.

 Demonstration of 3DMD

 The 3DMD process is available for coating, additive manufacturing and repair applications of metal components.
-The videos from our application lab impressively demonstrate the high dynamics and speed of the pE3D system in managing a wide range of manufacturing challenges.
+The videos from our application lab show our systems operating at highest dynamics and feed rates to resolve an unprecedented range of manufacturing challenges.
 Contact us for a live demo of 3DMD!